Newtech66/2D_Ising_Model_sim/CPP/README.md

 I have written a data reader interface so that one doesn't have to re-implement the data decoding process.
 There are two functions ```read_start``` and ```read_next```.
 First you open the file you want to read and pass it to ```read_start``` which returns a ```Params``` struct containing  the simulation parameters.
 Next, you can loop $n_s \cdot n_T$ times and each time you call ```read_next``` which returns a pair of $i$ and the corresponding decoded lattice.
 Now you can process the data as you like.

-A simple data checker program is provided that takes the data file name as a command-line argument and prints a summary of the contents of the data file.
+A simple data checker program is provided that takes a list of data file names as command-line arguments and prints a summary of the contents of each of the data files.

+I have written programs for finding:

-An example analysis program which finds the spontaneous magnetisation per unit spin is also provided.
+- Spontaneous magnetisation per unit spin
+- Susceptibility per unit spin
+- Energy per unit spin
+- Specific heat per unit spin

+To use the programs, just pass the names of the data files to be analysed as command-line arguments.
 C++ does not have a plotting library, so what one could do is write the data to a portable format like CSV and then use Python to do the analysis.
+For now, the programs just output the values to the console.